 Step-by-Step Instructions

-Here’s a look at the simple process involved in making this recipe so you know what to expect.
-Scroll down to the end of the post for the full information.
+Here’s a preview of how to make these Oven-Dried Strawberries so you know what to expect from the process.
+Scroll down to the end of this post for the full information, including the amounts and the timing.

 Well, first, because they can cost so much at the store.
 And second, because they’re easy to make.
 Especially when you see fresh strawberries on sale, this is a great way to use some of them up.